PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-06 08:41:35
+Last updated: 2024-04-06 08:42:09
-Random Quote: So roll me further bitch! - Jesse Pinkman
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler